dNem88/formula1spa/README.md

 ## [View it live](https://dnem88.github.io/formula1spa)
 ## Table of contents
-    - About The App
+    * About The App
-    - Technologies
+    * Technologies
-    - Approach
+    * Approach
-    - Credits
+    * Credits

 ### About The App

 "Formula 1 Official Website Clone" is created for learning purposes.
 It is supposed to look like the Official F1 website (http://formula1.com/).
-It uses F1 Rest Api, which I created for this project, for fetching data (https://boiling-brushlands-51072.herokuapp.com/).
+It uses F1 Rest Api, which I created for this project, for fetching data (https://boiling-brushlands-51072.herokuapp.com/) or GitHub (https://github.com/dNem88/f1app).

 ### Technologies
     - React: 17.0.2